 When comparing long-term care insurance, you should recognize the differences between One America/State Life and other companies.

-The One America/State Life plans are considered 7702B policies.
-The other type of combination life insurance with benefits to pay for extended care services are regulated under Section 101g.
-Federal law prohibits insurance companies from marketing these policies as "long term care" policies.
+The One America/State Life plans are considered 7702(b) policies.
+An insurance contract that falls under Section 101(g) cannot call itself 'Long-Term Care Insurance' and generally should be avoided as a long-term care solution.
+Federal law prohibits insurance companies from marketing these policies as "long-term care" policies.

 With "hybrid" policies, you have guaranteed benefits for long-term care, death, or both.
 You have access to your money as well in three ways:

 - You require long-term care services.
 You receive tax-free benefits to pay for all levels and types of long-term care, either at home or in a facility of your choice.
 The traditional trigger for benefits is the same as any traditional Long-Term Care Insurance policy.
 Because this is a true Long-Term Care policy, you do not need to have a permanent or "terminal" health condition to trigger the benefit, in addition to your need for extended care.
 Nor does the long-term care benefit expire at a specific age.

 - You die.
 Like any life insurance policy, when you die, you get a tax-free death benefit.